University Health Services | American University of Sharjah

 Welcome to University Health Services (UHS)

-University Health Services (UHS) at American University of Sharjah is an outpatient center fully accredited by the UAE Ministry of Health and Prevention (MOHAP).
+University Health Services (UHS) at American University of Sharjah is an outpatient center fully accredited by the Sharjah Health Authority (SHA).
 It is committed to addressing all aspects of healthcare such as physical health, mental health, wellness and health education for all AUS students, faculty members and staff .
 It is here to promote and improve the health of the AUS community.

 Services Provided